agda/agda/HACKING.md

 * Run the full testsuite before pushing patches!

-  The recommended way is to run the testsuite on `travis-ci.org`.
+  The recommended way is to run the testsuite on via our CI (continuous integration suite).
   It is automatically started when submitting a pull request.

 Note: Some instructions in this document are likely outdated,